 Basic Trope: A character manages to hide his identity with a disguise that shouldn't have fooled anyone.

-Straight: Bob wants to spy on Dave, the Corrupt Corporate Executive.
-Although they know each other well, once Bob puts on a pair of sunglasses and a suit, Dave doesn't recognize him and tells Bob his plan.
+Straight: Bob wants to spy on Dan, the Corrupt Corporate Executive.
+Although they know each other well, once Bob puts on a pair of sunglasses and a suit, Dan doesn't recognize him and tells Bob his plan.

-Bob puts on his sunglasses and suit and no-one recognizes him.
+Bob puts on his sunglasses and suit and nobody recognizes him.

 Bob messes up his hair a bit.
 No one recognizes him.

-Dave is blind, so Bob's disguising his voice is enough.
+Dan is blind, so it makes sense that Bob disguising his voice is enough.

-Dave is The Ditz.
-Anyone else would see through the disguise, but Dave is just too stupid.
+Dan is The Ditz.
+Anyone else would see through the disguise, but Dan is just too stupid.